Phoebe-uni/PCB_Placement/README.md

 # PCB_Placement

 This project is about using PPO, A2C and DDPG algorithms to realize PCB auto placement.
+Part of code is referenced to https://github.com/lukevassallo/rl_pcb.git.

 ## Code Structure